mobilespace/MovieGuide/README.md

 ## Project 2: MovieGuide

-**Objective:** Learning how to make a hit a web API and process the response JSON into model objects.
+**Objective:** Learning how to make an API request and process the response JSON into model objects.

 ## Milestones: